quytc/Linearizability/README.md

 The prototype is implemented by OCAML and supports algorithms with both fixed and non-fixed linearization points.

 Target algorithms are list-based concurrent algorithms such as stacks, queues, ordered sets, unordered sets and CCAS.
-- Arrays

-   Our prototype does not currently support arrays, and hence we have transformed arrays to singly-linked lists in the algorithms that use the former.

-- Shape Properties

-   Our prototype is also capable of verifying memory related safety properties such as the absence of null pointer dereferencing, dangling pointers,  double-freeing, cycles, and dereferencing of freed nodes, as well as  sortedness.
-In fact,  for each algorithm, the time reported  is the sum of the times taken to show linearizability and all the properties mentioned above.

 Installation
 ===============